Extrusion Line Control System (PLC/HMI): What It Does and How to Evaluate It

 A PLC (Programmable Logic Controller) is not an advanced option or a premium upgrade.
 On a modern extrusion line, it is the automation core — the controller that executes the logic keeping every section of the line running together.
 It is the foundation of any serious extrusion process control setup.

+An HMI (Human Machine Interface) is the touch screen — the extruder control panel — through which operators interact with that controller.
 Together, they replace what used to be a panel of independent switches, dials, and separate controllers with one integrated operating system for the entire line.

 What the PLC actually controls